intellygenta/intellygenta.github.io/readme.md

 * [Datasets]

 # Publications
 * Yoshimura, Genta, Atsunori Kanemura, and Hideki Asoh.
+"Enumerating Hub Motifs in Time Series Based on the Matrix Profile."
+Proceedings of 5th SIGKDD Workshop on Mining and Learning from Time Series (KDD Workshop on MiLeTS’19), 2019.
+* Yoshimura, Genta, Atsunori Kanemura, and Hideki Asoh.
 "Reconstructable and Interpretable Representations for Time Series with Time-Skip Sparse Dictionary Learning."
-Proceedings of the on Thematic Workshops of ACM Multimedia 2017.
+Proceedings of the Thematic Workshops of ACM Multimedia 2017.
 ACM, 2017.